 Terminal Illness Rider

 The terminal illness rider gives you access to a portion of your death benefit in the event that you are diagnosed with a terminal illness as outlined by your policy.
-This benefit will help with replacing any lost income or covering uninsured medical expenses.
+This benefit will help replace any lost income or cover uninsured medical expenses.
 As long as the insured has been given the prognosis of months to live, Washington National will distribute up to 75% of the death benefit.

 Does Washington National sell low-cost term life insurance?

 Washington National offers a complete portfolio of life insurance products.
 All of which have very competitive pricing and include a selection of optional riders that help applicants customize their insurance coverage to meet their individual needs.

 Washington National Insurance Company was accredited by the Better Business Bureau in 2017.
 Subsequently, the company was awarded an “A+” rating, which is the highest rating possible.